rust-lang/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

  - `anon` - this attribute makes the system use "anonymous" dep-nodes for the given query.
-An anonymous dep-node is not identified by the corresponding query key, instead its ID is computed from the IDs of its dependencies.
+An anonymous dep-node is not identified by the corresponding query key, instead its ID is computed from the `ID`s of its dependencies.
 This allows the red-green system to do its change detection even if there is no query key available for a given dep-node -- something which is needed for handling trait selection because it is not based on queries.

-[mod]: ../query.html#adding-a-new-kind-of-query
+[mod]: ../query.md#adding-a-new-kind-of-query

 ## The Projection Query Pattern